 2. Consider Your Goals

 Before you begin writing, you should always consider the purpose of your future article beyond what it’s going to be about.
 Writing for humans means that you should tailor your SEO choices to fit searcher intent and your narrowed-down audience.
+There are four main types of keyword intent including informational, transactional, commercial, and navigational.

 Think of your audience and where they sit in the content marketing funnel.
 If you’re seeking to snag top-of-the-funnel eyeballs, consider choosing a long tail keyword.
 Long tail keywords are often formulated as questions.